EarthObservationSimulator/orbitpy/docs/orbitpy.coveragecalculator_module.rst

          ...

    In below snippet the ``filter_mid_acc`` flag is set to ``True`` instead of ``False``.
 Observe the difference in the output access data between the above result and the below result.
 In the below result only access at the middle of the access time-interval is shown.
-E.g. The access to the GP 4303 is from time-index = 0 to 10 and the mid-interval access is at time-index = 5.
+E.g. The very-first access to the GP 4303 is from time-index = 0 to 10 and the mid-interval access is at time-index = 5.

    .. code-block:: python